 Working cat candidates must be confined in a secure kennel, room or area for 14 days.
 The cat must learn its new home, and if turned loose prior to 14 days, they typically do not survive.
 This is a strict requirement.

 You must provide a half-cup per day of quality dry cat food.
 Cats will continue to hunt even when provided food.

 As your cat tames, you should purchase topical monthly flea prevention and apply to the cat’s shoulders.
 You may use a flea collar if placed snuggly around their neck like a wristwatch, not like a necklace.

 Cats prefer to work in pairs and have companionship.
 We ask that those interested in the working cat program adopt two or more cats.

 WORKING CAT PERSONALITIES

-Semi-feral – A semi-feral cat has had some contact and experience with humans and has developed a comfort level with humans due to feeding, receiving medical care or similar contact, but semi-feral cats being considered for the working cat program are unsuitable as indoor pets.
+Semi-feral: A semi-feral cat has had some contact and experience with humans and has developed a comfort level with humans due to feeding, receiving medical care or similar contact.
+Semi-feral cats considered for the working cat program are unsuitable as indoor pets.
 Like social cats, semi-feral working cats make good companions for other outdoor animals, but will likely spend more time hunting for rodents and less time with humans.